Clothing: History of clothing

 Clothing reveals much about human history.
 According to Professor Kiki Smith of Smith College, garments preserved in collections are resources for study similar to books and paintings.
 Scholars around the world have studied a wide range of clothing topics, including the history of specific items of clothing, clothing styles in different cultural groups, and the business of clothing and fashion.
 The textile curator Linda Baumgarten writes that "clothing provides a remarkable picture of the daily lives, beliefs, expectations, and hopes of those who lived in the past.

-Clothing presents a number of challenges to historians.
+Clothing presents many challenges to historians.
 Clothing made of textiles or skins is subject to decay, and the erosion of physical integrity may be seen as a loss of cultural information.
 Costume collections often focus on important pieces of clothing considered unique or otherwise significant, limiting the opportunities scholars have to study everyday clothing.

 Cultural aspects

 Clothing has long served as a marker of social status, gender, and cultural identity, reflecting broader societal structures and values.